k-aff/2nd-Year-Practicals/README.md

 # 2nd-Year-Practicals

-This is repository of my algorithms and data structures practicals from my second year of studies.
+This is repository of my algorithms and data structures practical assignments from my second year of studies.